 University of Pittsburgh Medical Center (UPMC)

-UPMC is an integrated global health enterprise and one of the nation’s leading academic healthcare systems, with $19 billion in revenues.
-UPMC integrates 85,000 employees; more than 5,800 affiliated physicians, including 4,600 employed by the health system; more than 30 tertiary care, specialty, and community hospitals; as well as specialized outpatient facilities, cancer centers, rehabilitation facilities, retirement and long-term care facilities, imaging services, doctors’ offices, and a health insurance plan covering 3.4 million members.
+UPMCUPMC is an integrated global health enterprise and one of the nation’s leading academic healthcare systems, with $19 billion in revenues.
+UPMC integrates over 100,000 employees; more than 5,800 affiliated physicians, including 4,600 employed by the health system; more than 30 tertiary care, specialty, and community hospitals; as well as specialized outpatient facilities, cancer centers, rehabilitation facilities, retirement and long-term care facilities, imaging services, doctors’ offices, and a health insurance plan covering 4.4 million members.
 UPMC has created a genuinely integrated health delivery system.
 Among the many centers specific to this application are the Rehabilitation Institute, the Comprehensive Spine Center, the Aging Institute, the Arthritis Institute, the Eye and Ear Institute, Hillman Cancer Center, the Stroke Institute, and Western Psychiatric Institute.
-In addition, the Centers for Rehabilitation Services, an affiliate of UPMC, is comprised of over 90 occupational and physical therapy facilities throughout the Pittsburgh metropolitan area and western Pennsylvania.
+In addition, the outpatient therapy branch of the Rehabilitation Institute is comprised of over 80 occupational, physical, and speech therapy facilities throughout the Pittsburgh metropolitan area and western Pennsylvania.

 With renowned centers of excellence in transplantation, cancer, neurosurgery, psychiatry, orthopaedics, rehabilitation, geriatrics, and women’s health, it currently is ranked No. 12 in the nation on the U.S. News & World Report Honor Roll of America’s Best Hospitals—with 15 ranked adult specialties.
 UPMC is a recognized innovator in information technology.
 UPMC was an early adopter of electronic medical records and the interoperability solutions that tie them together.
 Its clinical and technological capabilities have attracted such technology partners as General Electric, IBM, and Oracle.
 UPMC is nimble in its ability to implement new and wide-reaching models of care, impacting patient populations in Western PA and beyond.
 UPMC, with a culture of regular and rapid change, has been a leader in the development of novel care paradigms, and its integrated delivery and finance system will ensure that the value offered by improved personalized care models (the right treatment for the right patient at the right time) will be maximally leveraged within our system.